SeaWorld Cares, 365 Days a Year

 SeaWorld San Diego also maintains nutritious diets of the park’s animals, while being mindful of effective re-use practices at the same time.
 For example, we feed bread, fruits and lettuces to the domestic animals at Pets Rule!® These materials are recycled from our culinary operations.

 Oiled Wildlife Care Center

-The center is staffed by team members from SeaWorld San Diego's aviculture and animal care departments who have received state certification and training to work with oiled animals.
+Zoological team members/animal care specialists from SeaWorld San Diego’s bird, fish and mammal departments have received OWCN certification and annual training to care for oiled wildlife.
 When the center is not being used for oil spill rescue, it houses rehabilitating marine mammals, sea turtles and seabirds.

-SeaWorld® is continuing a program established in April 2011 to reach out to some furry, four-legged creatures at the Helen Woodward Animal Center to encourage adoptions of homeless dogs and cats.
-"SeaWorld's Happy Tails" animal adoption program provides pet lovers two free single-day admissions to SeaWorld when they adopt a dog or cat from the Helen Woodward Animal Center.
-The program has been extended and will continue through Dec.
-31, 2013.
-Tickets are valid for a single-day admission to the park any time within one year of the adoption.
+SeaWorld® is continuing a program established in April 2011 to reach out to some furry, four-legged creatures at the Helen Woodward Animal Center and the Chula Vista Animal Care Facility to encourage adoptions of homeless dogs and cats.
+“SeaWorld’s Happy Tails” animal adoption program provides pet lovers two free single-day admissions to SeaWorld when they adopt a dog or cat from either of the organizations.
+Tickets are valid for a single-day admission to the park by Dec.
+31, 2014.

 SeaWorld has supported local animal shelters by providing homes, and a second chance at life, for hundreds of abandoned and neglected animals.
 Considered by many untrainable, these adopted animals now steal the stage — and fans’ hearts — as stars in the park’s popular show Pets Rule!® Promoting the importance of shelter adoptions, these furry ambassadors bring smiles to thousands of guests every day.